 Having been provided with a comprehensive curriculum in Years 7 to 10, which has involved a range of core, elective studies and VCE studies, students entering VCE begin the earnest process of refining their options for their final years of schooling, as they look forward to tertiary study, careers and future pathways.

-Our students usually elect to do more than the minimum requirements, to broaden their VCE program and subsequent career and tertiary course options.
+In order to broaden their VCE program and subsequent career and tertiary course options, our students usually elect to do more than the minimum requirements.
+Some students choose to study a Unit 1 and 2 in Year 10 or include VET studies in their program.
 Furthermore, undertaking six Unit 3 and 4 sequences can help students gain a higher Australian Tertiary Admissions Rank (ATAR).
+Students who have completed a Unit 3 and 4 sequence in Year 11 may be eligible to access Extension Studies at a number of different Tertiary Institutions and this can be included in their five subjects in Year 12.
 We encourage students to select a full VCE program so that they can achieve their full potential.

 Students may also undertake VET studies as part of their overall VCE program.